-- 1. Hold a baccalaureate degree from a regionally accredited college or university with a minimum grade point average of 3.00 on a 4.00 scale; - 2.
+- 1. Hold a baccalaureate degree from an institutionally accredited college or university; - 2.
 Provide an official transcript from the baccalaureate institution with the degree posted. - 3.
 Apply and submit documents by the published application deadline.

 Note: A limit of 12 graduate hours may be taken in this status.